 Jersey

 For picture-perfect beaches with golden sand and sparkling blue waters, head for Jersey’s St Brelade’s Bay or Grouville.
-If you’re looking for beaches that are a little bit different, head for Greve de Lecq or St Ouen’s Bay for the watersports, Archirondel for sunny early mornings, or the pretty coves on the north coast including Rozel and Bonne Nuit Bay.
+If you’re looking for beaches that are a little bit different, head for Greve de Lecq or St Ouen’s Bay for the watersports.
+Archirondel Bay is glorious for sunny early-morning swimming, and the pretty coves on the north coast, including Rozel and Bonne Nuit Bay, are lovely to explore.

 Guernsey